polluxio/pollux-payload/README.md

-# escherapp
+# polluxapp
-Escher application example
+Pollux application example
 ## Introduction
-escherapp provides examples of applications using the Escher tool.
+polluxapp provides examples of applications using the Pollux tool.